victorjonathanibanez/EXPLORE/README.md

 \
 &nbsp;

-> **Congratulations, you have now successfully installed EXPLORE!
-Now let's use it...**
+:fire: **Congratulations, you have now successfully installed EXPLORE!
+Now let's use it...** :fire:

 \
 &nbsp;